ezsystems/ezpersonalization-documentation/docs/ecommerce_plugins/oxid.md

 Don't worry if you see a `yoochoose/yoochoose/` in the directory tree.
 This is correct.

 !!! tip

     If you have a subfolder `Mediaopt` inside the `modules` directory, remove it.
     It is present in the older plugin versions.
-It is present in the older plugin versions.

 ## Activation